Weyburn-Midale Carbon Dioxide Project: The Final Phase project (2005–2011)

 Ultimately, the goal of the final phase of the project is to produce a best practices manual that can be used by other jurisdictions and organizations to help transition CO_{2}-EOR operations into long-term storage projects.
-The research of the project's final phase should be complete in 2011, with the Best Practices Manual issued before the end of that year.
+The research of the project's final phase was completed in 2011, with the Best Practices Manual issued in 2012.

 Claims of leaking

 A report of leaks above the project was released in January 2011 by an advocacy group on behalf of owners of land above the project.
 They reported ponds fizzing with bubbles, dead animals found near those ponds, sounds of explosions which they attributed to gas blowing out holes in the walls of a quarry.
 The report said that carbon dioxide levels in the soil averaged about 23,000 parts per million, several times higher than is normal for the area.
 "The ... source of the high concentrations of CO2 in the soils of the Kerr property is clearly the anthropogenic CO2 injected into the Weyburn reservoir...
 The survey also demonstrates that the overlying thick cap rock of anhydrite over the Weyburn reservoir is not an impermeable barrier to the upward movement of light hydrocarbons and CO2 as is generally thought." said the report.